 Do I have to fix it - A Dealer's Guide to Used Car Warranty

-Most complaints the Department of Mines, Industry Regulation and Safety (DMIRS) receives regarding motor vehicles are about warranty repairs.
+Most complaints the Department of Energy, Mines, Industry Regulation and Safety (DMIRS) receives regarding motor vehicles are about warranty repairs.
 The purpose of this booklet is to help you solve these complaints before they come to us.
 Of course, there will be some cases which cannot be solved easily and will require our involvement, but the advantages in you sorting out your own complaints include:

 - time savings

 Research shows customers will tell up to 20 people if complaints are not fixed quickly but, on average, will recommend your business to 15 friends if they are happy with the service you provide.
 This booklet has been produced to provide you with assistance to resolve warranty claims and prevent disputes.

 What is the statutory warranty under the Motor Vehicle Dealers Act 1973?

 The statutory warranty under the Motor Vehicle Dealers Act 1973 (the Act) is a legal obligation imposed on you as a licensed dealer to fix certain defects which occur in vehicles you have sold.
 Section 34 of the Act describes the extent of dealer liability as:

 ‘...(if) a defect which renders or is likely to render the vehicle unroadworthy or unserviceable appears in that vehicle, whether or not that defect existed at the time of sale, the dealer who sold that vehicle shall, at his own expense, repair or make good or cause to be repaired or made good, that defect so as to make the vehicle roadworthy and to place that vehicle in a reasonable condition having regard to its age.’